 When we talk about the California rafting season it’s important to distinguish between the spring rafting season (April - June) and the summer rafting season (June - Sept).

 Spring rafting is exciting, full of surprises, and a prime time to experience rivers like the Kaweah, the Merced and the North Stanislaus because their flows depend on the snow-melt and weather.
 As commercial trips in April and May are typically on and around weekends, it’s a perfect time for our guides to grow their skills and train on as many rivers as possible.

-By Memorial Day weekend, bookings start to pick up and we stay busy through Labor Day weekend.
-The busiest months are July and August with rafting trips taking place on the American Rivers near Sacramento, and on the Tuolumne River and Cherry Creek near Yosemite.
-By mid-September guides are enjoying the quiet, lazy days of the fall.
+Starting Memorial Day weekend we are consistently busy through Labor Day weekend.
+We operate seven days a week with rafting trips taking place on the American Rivers near Sacramento, and on the Tuolumne River and Cherry Creek near Yosemite.
+By mid-September guides are enjoying the relaxed days of the fall.
 Weekend trips and end-of-season shut-down work keep us busy until our last hurrah trips on Goodwin Canyon in late October.